University of Dundee2016 League Table Ranking 42

 - Art and design, life sciences and engineering follow core curriculums in Level 1, allowing students to change specialism in Level 2.

 - A number of new discrete 3 year Honours degree programmes are available to those meeting the relevant entry requirements.
 This currently includes LLB English Law, BSc Applied Computing: Human Computer Interaction and nine art and design specialisms.

-- In the National Student Survey 2013, over 88% of our students were satisfied with their teaching in many subjects (86% average).
-Moreover, 100% were satisfied in History, Politics and Town and Regional Planning.
+- In the National Student Survey 2014, 90% of our students were satisfied with the quality of their course.
+Moreover, 100% were satisfied in education, geography, mechanical engineering and philosophy.

 - Over £140 million in new research and related awards secured during the last financial year.

-- Ranked in the top five places to work internationally by The Scientist magazine.
+- Twice ranked in the top ten places for PostDocs to work internationally by The Scientist magazine.

-- Dundee was ranked 49th in the 2013 QS Word University Rankings for Biological Sciences.
+- Dundee was ranked in the Top 1% in the 2013 QS World University Rankings for Biological Sciences.

 - First Scottish CR-UK Cancer Centre opened in February 2010.

-- Dundee offers a good mix of subjects, and is particularly strong on professional and accredited degrees, such as medicine, law, dentistry, architecture, education, accountancy and nursing.
+- Dundee offers a wide mix of subjects, and is particularly strong on professional and accredited degrees, such as medicine, engineering, law, dentistry, architecture, education, accountancy and nursing.

-- There are further strengths in life sciences, engineering, computing, humanities, and social and environmental sciences.
+- There are further strengths in life sciences, computing, humanities, and social and environmental sciences.

-- Duncan of Jordanstone College of Art and Design is one of UK's top art schools.
+- Duncan of Jordanstone College of Art and Design, part of the University of Dundee, is one of UK's top art schools.

 - Dundee has one of the highest graduate starting salaries in Scotland, with an average first job salary of £21,569.

-- Over 750 generally available PCs on campus – sited in library study zones and traditional computer suites.
+- Over 750 generally available PCs on campus – sited in library study zones and IT suites.

 - Wireless access is available (including WiFi printing) throughout teaching and learning spaces across the campus.